Product card (quick view)

 Below is a table of competitors, with information on the data update time, competitors’ prices, % of prices deviations, and the error report buttons.

-Clicking on the name of the competitor will lead to the product page of the store, clicking on the price will open the "product price history" of the competitor:
+Click on the highlighted name of the competitor will lead to the product page of the web store, click on the price will open the "product price history" of the competitor:

 It is important to note: if a competitor’s price is updated several times a day, all price changes will be seen.